 Since 2014, TAIEX has been used in partner countries in the Americas, the Middle East, Asia and Pacific regions and, to a lesser degree, in Africa under the EU's Partnership Instrument.
 TAIEX also seeks to build sector-specific administrative capacities of the member states themselves.
 In 2019, the EU added TAIEX and Twinning to the DG INTPA toolbox to support public administration capacity building and the achievement of the SDGs in partner countries.
-Thanks to the Service Level Agreement with the Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR), DG INTPA began using TAIEX and has started preparations for eight pilot Twinning projects in 2020.
+Thanks to the Service Level Agreement with DG NEAR, DG INTPA began using TAIEX and has started preparations for eight pilot Twinning projects in 2020.
 DG INTPA has also experimented with Twinning-like activities, for example under the Partnerships and Policy Dialogue Facility in Asia (see Annex 3 on policy dialogue).